 14. Seek professional advice

 After trying everything, if you don’t find your spouse changing, seek professional advice.
 A therapist can help you and your spouse deal with the negativity.
-They can guide you on how to tackle your spouse’s negative attitude and change their outlook towards life.
+Therapy sessions can even help you find ways to tackle your spouse’s negative attitude and change their outlook towards life.